 Knowing that we have a negativity bias can help us balance our negativity with positivity.
 We need much more positivity to outweigh the negativity in order to flourish.
 Because our brains are like Velcro for negative experiences, and like Teflon (the stuff that makes fry pans non-stick) for positive ones, we need to intentionally notice and savour the positive experiences and feelings we have (Hanson, 2010).
 We need 3, 4, 5 or 6 positive emotions to outweigh 1 negative emotion.
 The exact ratio is hard to determine (Brown et al, 2013) and will be different for everyone.
 Within bounds, higher positivity ratios are predictive of flourishing mental health (Fredrickson, 2013).
 Steps to increase positives include: scattering your day with things that you will enjoy, keeping a gratitude journal and savouring the good.

-Description of Positive Education Practice: Overcoming Negativity Bias
+Description of Personal Wellbeing Practice: Overcoming Negativity Bias

 Using the Losada Positivity Ratio can be a great guide in practically overcoming our negativity bias.
 It can help us put things into perspective and not be swayed by our sensitivity to negatives.